How do I request special medical accommodations (or any other accommodations)?

 Click here for a printable Proxy Form

-The new residence hall has three floors with 77 beds, all in single rooms.
+Nathan Hall has three floors with 77 beds, all in single rooms.
 Each floor has a male and a female bathroom that will be shared by the majority of the residents.
 A limited number of suites are available with two rooms sharing a private bathroom (some with an additional living space).
 Two rooms are available with their own private bathroom.

 The first floor houses the laundry room, a coffee shop and lounge, seminar room, and RD apartment.
 The second floor has a small workout room.
 A lounge and kitchenette are located on the third floor.